Emperor Tarot Card Meaning

 If, however, what the querent is building has merely gotten to a point where it's outgrown the nursery, then the advice is to switch from loving mother to structured, organized father.
 To set down laws, discipline and rules, to plan out the future and lead the way.

 Learn the Emperor tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to instantly download it.